jacksonrayhamilton/tabany/README.md

 Contact
 -------

 Send an email to jackson@jacksonrayhamilton.com if you would like to contribute to this project in any substantial or minor way.
+An aching heart for JavaScript, art, music, breakthrough game ideas or just general advice are all warmly welcomed.